tvogel/datascience-bootcamp/05_cloud_pipelines/README.md

 I like that you can easily see that E-scooter use for departures of course is expected to happen earlier than for arrivals in general and how different the distribution is for the cities of Tübingen and Stuttgart which are both served by Stuttgart airport but have different commute times.
 The individual shape differences are caused by the different per-hour binning.

-The counts are expected users based on an average number of passengers per flight and a global fraction of E-scooter users per flight.
+The counts mean expected users based on an average number of passengers per flight and a global fraction of E-scooter users per flight.

 ## Gift ribbon for Google cloud-functions

 As I was happy with having all the extraction-transformation-load logic being refactored into self-containing units and a central orchestrating function, it was time to wrap this logic into a Google cloud-function container and have it run at periodic intervals.

-The main challenge was to come up with a comprehensive list of used Python packages in `requirements.txt`.
+The main challenge was to come up with a comprehensive list of utilized Python packages in `requirements.txt`.
 As helpers, I found [pipreqs](https://github.com/bndr/pipreqs) and the [recommendation](https://stackoverflow.com/a/69081814/119725) to use it along with `pip-compile` from [pip-tools](https://github.com/jazzband/pip-tools).
 And, yes, that's a nice start but there are dynamic things that are not picked up by these tools like the actually used SQL driver in SQLAlchemy (`pymysql`) or the IPython kernel itself for running Jupyter notebooks (see below).

 Anyway, to deserve it, you need to work a little.
 So, no complaints here!